tidbyt/community/apps/biorhythm/README.md

 <p>

 The schema data is your birthday.
+If no date is entered, then today is used as the default birthday.
 </p>

 <img width="500" alt="image" src="./biorhythm_schema.png">